ACE YOUR EXAMS

 40%Better grades with tracking

-Exam success isn't about last-minute cramming—it's about consistent preparation.
-Research shows that students who space their studying over weeks retain twice as much as those who cram.
-Yet 70% of students underestimate how much time they need.
-Athenify helps you plan your exam dates, set realistic study goals, and track every hour so you know exactly where you stand.
+Exam success isn't about last-minute cramming—it's about consistent, deliberate preparation over weeks.
+Research in cognitive psychology consistently shows that students who space their studying over extended periods retain twice as much as those who cram everything into the last few days.
+Yet a staggering 70% of students underestimate how much preparation time they actually need—a cognitive bias known as the planning fallacy.

 A proven framework